 Hot chicken, BBQ and more

-• Prince’s Hot Chicken Shack (123 Ewing Drive): The restaurant that invented hot chicken is located in the middle of a nondescript strip mall north of downtown, but it stays open late into the night on weekends and is typically hopping during those hours.
+• Prince’s Hot Chicken Shack (5055 Broadway Place; multiple locations): The restaurant that lays claim to inventing hot chicken has several locations around town, including a stand at the Assembly Food Hall downtown.
 If you’re interested in doing a sampling of hot chicken joints around town, make sure this place is on your list.

 • Hattie B’s Hot Chicken (112 19th Ave.
-South): Another popular hot chicken purveyor, this one with multiple locations around town, including a busy spot in Midtown.
+South; multiple locations): Another popular hot chicken purveyor, this one with multiple locations around town, including a busy spot in Midtown.

 • Acme Feed & Seed (101 Broadway): Situated at the foot of “Honky Tonk Row,” it offers Southern food, drinks and live music.

-• Jack’s Bar-B-Que (416 Broadway): Its downtown location is the most convenient BBQ joint to the downtown core (less than a block away from Bridgestone Arena), but it’s also considered one of the best in town.
+• Jack’s Bar-B-Que (416 Broadway; multiple locations): Its downtown location is the most convenient BBQ joint to the downtown core (less than a block away from Bridgestone Arena), but it’s also considered one of the best in town.

-A Nashville sports travel vacation doesn’t have to end with the Titans and Preds.
-The Nashville Sounds, currently the Triple-A affiliate of the Oakland Athletics, play their home games at First Tennessee Park, which opened in 2015.
+A Nashville sports travel vacation doesn’t have to end with the major pro teams.
+The Triple-A Nashville Sounds of minor league baseball’s Pacific Coast League play their home games at First Horizon Park, which opened in 2015.
 The ballpark sits on the northern edge of downtown, a block from Bicentennial Capitol Mall State Park.